sp18-interns/bhavesh-intern/16 may 2022/README.md

 - Attend standup call
 - working on kunal sir's task -- pause
 - start working on coffeee scrpit.
+- write a function for a set_up (clone all the repo in our local system). --done

 ### Videos
 - N/A